Jackm4ss/eqwgwegwewge/README.md

 ### The 4 Values Most Developers Need to Change

-In most cases, juniors only need to update these variables in `.env`:
+In most cases only need to update these variables in `.env`:

 | Variable | What it means | Example |
 | --- | --- | --- |